Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 up to the order of $N^0$.
-Given a quantum number $m$, QFI can be approximated as $F_Q\approx4[1-6/(N+1)^2]m^2+2N^2/(N+1)^2$, which reduces to Eq.~(\ref{QFI optimal}) for $m=j$, by eliminating the second term in Eq.~(\ref{QFI general}).
-It occurs under any of the following conditions: (i) $a_mb_m=0$, (ii) $\phi_m=n_m\pi$, or (iii) $\phi+(N+1)\pi/2=n_\phi\pi$, with $n_m$ and $n_\phi$ integers.
-Here the first two conditions correspond to optimizing the input state, or more precisely, the population distribution and the relative phase $\phi_m$ of the probe system.
-The last one, i.e., $\phi+(N+1)\pi/2=n_\phi\pi$, depends only on the ratio of the systematic parameters $g_z/\Delta_A$ in Eq.~(\ref{parameter phi}), which is equivalent to require
+Given a quantum number $m$, QFI can be approximated as $F_Q\approx4[1-6/(N+1)^2]m^2+2N^2/(N+1)^2$ under any of the following situations: (i) $a_mb_m=0$, (ii) $\phi_m=n_m\pi$, or (iii) $\phi+(N+1)\pi/2=n_\phi\pi$, with $n_m$ and $n_\phi$ integers.
+It further reduces to Eq.~(\ref{QFI optimal}) for $m=j$.
+Situations (i) and (ii) correspond to optimizing the input state, or more precisely, the population distribution and the relative phase $\phi_m$ of the probe system.
+Situation (iii) depends only on the ratio of the systematic parameters $g_z/\Delta_A$ in Eq.~(\ref{parameter phi}), which is described by

 Here we have used the optimized joint evolution time $t_{1,{\rm opt}}$ in Eq.~(\ref{optimal time}).
-Equation~(\ref{QFI general}) therefore confirms that the polarized states $|j,\pm j\rangle_{\rm opt}$ in Eq.~(\ref{probeOptimal}) can be regarded as efficient resources to replace the standard GHZ-like states for approaching HL in metrology precision.
+Equation~(\ref{QFI general}) therefore confirms that the polarized states $|j,\pm j\rangle_{\rm opt}$ in Eq.~(\ref{probeOptimal}) together with the unconditional measurement on ancillary qubit can be regarded as an efficient resource for approaching HL in metrology precision.

-An asymptotic Heisenberg-scaling behavior of QFI can however appear even when the probe state is prepared as a mixed state.
-For example, one can suppose that the probe system is prepared as a thermal state in the bases of the optimized collective angular momentum operator $J_{\rm opt}$ in Eq.~(\ref{Jopt_operator}).
+An asymptotic Heisenberg-scaling behavior of QFI can however appear even when the probe state is prepared as a mixed state, e.g., the thermal state in the bases of the optimized collective angular momentum operator $J_{\rm opt}$ in Eq.~(\ref{Jopt_operator}).
 We then have